alexwlchan/alexwlchan.net/src/_posts/2023/2023-01-13-upward-assignment.md

 ---
-layout: post
+layout: article
 date: 2023-01-13 15:23:18 +00:00
 title: Upward assignment in Ruby
 summary: A deep dive into the internals of Ruby and metaprogramming techniques, in a quest for a cursed operator.
-tags:
-  - ruby
-  - code crimes
 colors:
   css_light: "#c62229"
   css_dark:  "#dd363f"
 index:
   feature: true
+topic:
+  - Ruby
+  - Code crimes
 ---

 Ruby has had leftward assignment (`x = 4`) since its [first public release][first], and a few years ago it added [rightward assignment][ruby3] (`4 => x`).